JAlcocerT/JAlcocerT/content/blog/ai_live_search.md

 - **Single-command Deployment**: Latitude can be deployed quickly with a single command, making it easier for developers to get up and running without complex configurations.
 - **Framework Integration**: Latitude integrates seamlessly with popular front-end frameworks like React, Svelte, and Vue, which are commonly used for building modern web applications.

-Community and Support:
-- Latitude has an active community on **Slack**, where developers can collaborate, share insights, and get support.
-- Comprehensive **documentation** is available to guide users through the setup process and help with integration into various systems.

 Current Status:
 - The project is **no longer maintained** as the focus has shifted to a new project, **Latitude LLM**, which likely focuses on new features or different capabilities.